Graphidium strigosum

 Thank you

-This cosmopolitan parasite is observed mainly in the wild rabbit (Oryctolagus cuniculus), and in palaearctic Leporidae, such as the hare (Lepus europaeus, L. capensis).
-Rabbits are probably the original host, as they tolerate the presence of G. strigosum much better hare, which present important stomach lesions.
-It is thus speculated that the presence of this worm in hare populations depends on the presence of population of wild rabbits.
-An association between Graphidium strigosum and Trichostrongylus retortaeformis has been reported for wild rabbits.
-House rabbits become infested by green forage, contaminated with eggs and infective larvae.
+This cosmopolitan parasite is primarily observed in the wild rabbit (Oryctolagus cuniculus) and in the Leporidae family, which includes the hare (Lepus europaeus, Lepus capensis).
+Rabbits are likely the primary host species, as they exhibit a higher tolerance for Graphidium strigosum compared to hares, which often develop significant stomach lesions.
+It is therefore hypothesized that the presence of this worm in hare populations is contingent on the presence of a population of wild rabbits.
+A study has revealed a correlation between Graphidium strigosum and Trichostrongylus retortaeformis in wild rabbits.
+House rabbits are susceptible to infestation by green forage, which is contaminated with eggs and infectious larvae.

-Not much is known about the biology and the life cycle of this parasite.
+Current knowledge of the biology and life cycle of this parasite is limited.

-The eggs measure approximately 95*50 mm (micrometer) in size.
+The eggs measure approximately 95*50 micrometre in size.
 They are laid in the morula stage.
-When environmental conditions are good, the larvae hatch about 10 h. later.
-The L2 stage is reached within 2 to 3 days.
-Ensheathed L3 larvae are infective and migrate along the herbage according to the period of the day: to the tip at dusk, downwards when exposed to sun light and heat, till they get ingested by their host.
+In optimal environmental conditions, the larvae will hatch approximately 10 hours later.
+The L2 stage is typically reached within 2 to 3 days.
+Ensheathed L3 larvae are capable of infecting hosts and migrate along the herbage according to the time of day.
+Specifically, they move to the tip at dusk and downwards when exposed to sunlight and heat.
+This behaviour continues until they are ingested by their host.
 Male and female adult worms are red with many longitudinal lines and transversal striations.
-The males measure about 12 mm long, while females average 16 mm.
-The male possess paired and slender spicules and a well-developed copula-bursa.
+The males measure approximately 12 millimetres in length, while the females average 16 millimetres.
+Males are characterized by the possession of paired, slender spicules and a well-developed copulatory bursa.

 www.acrisah.co.kr/rabbit/rabbit5.html